Page 18 – Jihad – Holy war – Apostasy

 Jihad can take many forms:

-• Working to improve your life and the lives of your children is also a form of Jihad.
+• Working to improve your life and the lives of your children is a form of Jihad.

 Fighting and Self-Defence: